DogeDevYT/OOF-CLICKER/README.md

 # OOF-CLICKER
-A autoclicker that I have designed
+An autoclicker that I have designed

+## User Instructions
+Simply set the Minimum/Maximum CPS to the desired speed and hit the toggle button (or '~' key) to start clicking.
+To stop clicking, press the toggle button or hotkey again.
+The program keeps clicking at a randomized speed in ALL windows.